joeyjackson/ddns-route53/README.md

 ```

 The following IAM policy (or something similar) will have to be applied to an user or role.
-Unfortunately it's not possible to restrict access to specific resource record (yet), but
+Unfortunately it is not possible to restrict access to specific resource record (yet), but
 a workaround is to create a "sub" hosted zone for a specific record.

 ```json